Ria-K912/QMLHEP/README.md

 Perform a swap test between the states of the first and second qubit |q1 q2> and the third and fourth qubit |q3 q4>

-- **Task II: Classical Graph Neural Network (GNN)** – Designed two graph-based architectures for quark/gluon jet classification and analyzed their performance.
+- **Task II: Classical Graph Neural Network (GNN)** – Designed two classical graph-based architectures for quark/gluon jet classification and analyzed their performance.
-- **Task III: Open Task** – Provided insights into quantum computing and quantum machine learning, discussing relevant algorithms and methods.
+- **Task III: Open Task** – Provided insights into quantum computing and quantum machine learning, discussing relevant algorithm, softwares and methods.
-- **Task V: Quantum Graph Neural Networks (QGNN)** – Proposed a quantum graph neural network architecture and implemented a circuit leveraging the graph structure.
+- **Task V: Quantum Graph Neural Networks (QGNN)** – Proposed quantum graph neural network architecture and implemented circuit leveraging the graph structure.
 - **Task VI: Quantum Representation Learning** – Implemented a quantum representation learning scheme using contrastive loss with MNIST data.
 - **Task VIII: Quantum Vision Transformer** – Built a classical Vision Transformer (ViT) and proposed a quantum version with a detailed sketch.
 - **Task IX: Kolmogorov-Arnold Network (KAN)** – Implemented a classical KAN and explored its quantum extension, providing an architectural design.